-I would take A LOT much time (sometimes hours) and tell people tips and tricks of how they could become a plus size model just to have them blow me off or tell me it sounded “too hard.”
+I would take A LOT much time (sometimes hours) and tell people tips and tricks of how they could become a plus size model just to have them tell me it sounded “too hard.”

 That’s when I realized, I needed to put together a class for people who were SERIOUS about making plus size modeling their full time dream/career.

 Having a course enables me to focus on people who are serious, and it has saved me a lot of time!
 I can focus on my students and direct inquiries to the course.

 The key to creative work is investing in yourself.